kellyluo25/recollectives/_posts/2020-11-29-only-the-internet-matters.md

 - **lowercase legacies**: all-lowercase writing as a structural condition for internet cognition and communication.
 - **the making of an aesthetic**: the ~ aesthetic ~ as digital ambiance, how they're formed and take shape, and design as a visual language of the online.
 - **online blues: #36465D vs #001935**: tumblr as a genre-defining cornerstone of the internet; how that indie internet conciousness has somehow elevated to the mainstream.
+- **reacts as the convresational metalayer**: reactions take the complexity of human emotions and render them in bite-sized emoji form.

 <!--more-->